Epping Cricket Club

 On the field the Club had success in 1983 by winning the Morrant Essex League, the forerunner of the current Shepherd Neame Essex League.

 We entered the Shepherd Neame Essex League in 1994 and to do this the Club was required to have a third league team playing on a Saturday.
-This meant the club formed a Saturday Third XI which played, and still do play, their home matches at Coopersale Cricket Club, which is a short distance from the Lower Bury Lane ground.
+This meant the club formed a Saturday Third XI which played, until recently their home matches at Coopersale Cricket Club, which is a short distance from the Lower Bury Lane ground.

 In 1983 our Under 13 side reached the final of the Essex ‘Terriers’ (Bradford) Cup and this gave them the honour to play the match on the Essex County Cricket Ground, a massive honour for any Essex cricketer let alone one as young as 13.
 Unfortunately we were runners up on that occasion but took heart from beating the previous years National Winners, Wansted, on route to the final.
 Epping also contributed the majority of players that represented the West Essex Cricket Association in 1985, 86 and 87 and the team won the 'Trevor Bailey Shield' in those years under the captaincy of Gary Edwards who, at the time, played for Epping Cricket Club.